Hybridpanda/team_rocket/README.md

 # team_rocket
 The book app companion github.
 Group - Patrick, Max, Jono, Irvine, Jack, Katrina

-we want to implement atleast the login and book related features
+we want to implement at least the login and book related features

 //
 two main features
-a search funciton - that calls outside the server to google books api, and responds with the information of the book, that may be saved.\
+a search function - that calls outside the server to google books api, and responds with the information of the book, that may be saved.\